rdkcentral/Lightning-UI-Components/INTRODUCTION.md

 - layout
 - patterns

 Also included here are two more sections called Collections and Mixins.
-The Mixins section contains helpers for developing within the lightningJS framework, while Collections contains groups of similar components so they can be viewed side by side.
+The Mixins section contains helpers for developing within the LightningJS framework, while Collections contains groups of similar components so they can be viewed side by side.

 When viewing a component, we're presented with two tabs - Canvas and Docs.

 In **The Canvas** we can see how the component stands in isolation as well as adjust various aspects of it via the `controls` panel.
 These controls allow us to change the parameters of the component and see how it will look in different states, such as either focused or unfocused.

-With **The Docs** panel, we can read through the use-case for the component, see how it is implemented in code, view some examples, and see a table of it's configurable properties and styles.
+With **The Docs** panel, we can read through the use case for the component, see how it is implemented in code, view some examples, and see a table of its configurable properties and styles.

-For information on leveraging `lightning-ui` in your application, checkout out the [README.md](../?path=/story/docs-read-me)
+For information on leveraging `lightning-ui` in your application, check out the [README.md](../?path=/story/docs-read-me).